anasalkhateeb08-jpg/infoprods/src/content/blog/ultimate-survival-tools-guide-adventurers-preppers-edc-gear.md

 **The Shelter Priority**

-The Rule of Threes states you can survive three hours without shelter in harsh conditions—hypothermia from cold exposure or hyperthermia from heat can kill quickly.
+[The rule of three states that the probability of surviving for three hours without shelter in harsh conditions - hypothermia caused by exposure to cold or hyperthermia caused by heat can kill quickly](https://www.ready.gov/kit).
 Even in moderate conditions, shelter dramatically improves comfort, morale, and sleep quality, all crucial for maintaining physical and mental performance during survival situations or extended outdoor trips.

 Clothing represents your first layer of shelter, providing immediate temperature regulation.
 The layering system includes base layers wicking moisture away from skin, insulation layers trapping warm air, and outer shell layers blocking wind and precipitation.
 Understanding proper clothing selection and layering prevents many exposure problems before they develop, reducing reliance on emergency shelters.